Does mental clutter leave you feeling stressed and overwhelmed? If so, here are seven tips to help you declutter your mind.

-Your dirty work is the hard stuff that you keep putting off: maybe it’s doing your taxes, cleaning out your garage, or signing up for the gym.
-While the actual “work” will be different for everyone, there’s one thing that’s always true—your dirty work is what you know you *should* be doing yet you still keep procrastinating!
+Your dirty work is the hard stuff you keep putting off: maybe it’s doing your taxes, cleaning out your garage, or signing up for the gym.
+While the actual “work” will be different for everyone, there’s one thing that’s always true—your dirty work is what you know you *should* be doing, yet you keep putting it off.

 (And the longer you procrastinate, the more it clutters your mind and stresses you out.)

-I won’t pretend this is easy to do (admittedly, I have some “dirty work” on my to-do list right now too!) but here’s something helpful I read recently:
+I won’t pretend this is easy to do (admittedly, I have some “dirty work” on my to-do list right now too!), but here’s something helpful I read recently:

+“This resistance we feel towards complex and productive tasks isn’t distributed evenly across working time—it’s usually concentrated at the beginning of when we start these tasks [.]
 For example, while it might take weeks to summon the energy and stamina needed to clean the garage or bedroom closet, once we do it for even just a minute, we could keep going for hours. […] Starting provides enough momentum to carry out our intentions.”

 —excerpt from pg 126 of Hyperfocus by Chris Bailey (affiliate link)

 In other words, do whatever you need to just get started!
 Tell yourself you only need to download the tax forms or spend five minutes cleaning the garage.
-If you want to declutter your mind then give yourself permission to take the smallest possible step and odds are, you’ll find the momentum to keep going.
+If you want to declutter your mind, then give yourself permission to take the smallest possible step, and odds are, you’ll find the momentum to keep going.

 I recommend making time for two types of self-reflection: the big picture and daily reflections.

 First and foremost, step back and look at the big picture.
 If you’ve done my course, Values + Vision, then you’ll know that I do this by conducting a personal audit every three months or so.

 My personal audit is an opportunity to take an honest look at how I’m spending my time and energy.